2012 Mongolian parliamentary election: Conduct

 The polling stations were open from 7:00 to 20:00.
 Voting took place using electronic voting machines (EVMs) for the first time.
 The voting machines were set up by the Canadian company Dominion Voting Systems to report results immediately to the General Election Committee rather than any kind of tabulation by the local election officials.
 Of the 1,840,824 eligible voters, 67% turned out to vote.
 There were 544 candidates, of which 174 were women.

-Upon voting, President Tsakhiagiin Elbegdorj said "Today, we Mongolians face an important time to make a historic choice to address Mongolia's development and democracy."
+Upon voting, President Tsakhiagiin Elbegdorj said, "Today, we Mongolians face an important time to make a historic choice to address Mongolia's development and democracy."

 Results

-Four seats were unfilled following the elections; in two of these constituencies the winning candidate received less than 28% of the vote, while the victory of two MPP candidates was annulled due to breaches of electoral law.
+The victory of two Mongolian People's Party candidates in Constituency 10 was annulled due to breaches of electoral law, and the two Democratic Party candidates were elected instead.
+One candidate in each constituency, 22 and 26, did not receive the required 28% of the vote to be elected; repolling was held on 21 November 2012 and on 14 April 2013, respectively.